onflow/flow/flips/20211129-cadence-mutability-restrictions.md

 while allowing `var` to be mutated in all the contexts it can be written.
 This, however, is likely too restrictive;
 a complex initialization for a dictionary or array value may benefit from the ability to iteratively mutate its contents, up to the point at which its value is finalized, and can thus be exported.
-As such we would like to still allow users to perform mutations in an limited context.
+As such we would like to still allow users to perform mutations in a limited context.

 A third approach would be to ban contract-level public field, with the idea that users cannot accidentally shoot themselves in the foot by exporting a `pub let` field from their contract and having it be externally mutated